Para-differential Calculus on Compact Lie Groups and Spherical Capillary Water Waves

-so that $\mathfrak{b}$ is the velocity of the boundary along the radial direction, while $\mathfrak{v}$ is the velocity of the boundary along the tangential direction of the unperturbed sphere.
-Then the lift of $D[\zeta]\phi$ to $\SU(2)$ admits a para-linearization formula:
+After presenting a toolbox of para-differential calculus on compact Lie groups in Section \ref{2}-\ref{4}, we claim a sequence of para-differential formulas based on this toolbox.
+The first one in them is the para-linearization formula for the Dirichlet-Neumann operator $D[\zeta]\phi$: \begin{theorem} Fix $s>3$.
+Suppose $\zeta\in H^{s+0.5}$, $\phi\in H^s$.
+Let $\nabla_0$ be the standard connection on $\mathbb{S}^2$, and let $\nabla_{G_0}$ be the standard connection on $\SU(2)$.
+Introduce the quantities

-The last term $f_1(\zeta,\phi)$ projects to a function on $\mathbb{S}^2$ with $H^{s+0.5}$ norm controlled by $K\big(\|\zeta\|_{H^{s+0.5}}\big)\|\phi\|_{H^s}$, with $K$ being an increasing function which is approximately linear for small argument.
-The precise definition of para-differential operator is given in Section \ref{4}, while the definition of lifting to $\SU(2)$ is given by formula (\ref{Fsharp}), and the symbol $\lambda$ is defined in formula (\ref{DNlambda}). \end{theorem}
+so that $\mathfrak{b}$ is the velocity of the boundary along the radial direction, $\mathfrak{v}$ is the velocity of the boundary along the tangential direction of the unperturbed sphere.
+The lift of $D[\zeta]\phi$ to $\SU(2)$ is para-linearized as follows: